robertDouglass/on_upsun/hugosite/content/posts/develop-locally-django-postgresql-redis-upsun.md

 Connecting your local Django installation to the databases in the cloud solves these.
 Doing it on Upsun brings further advantages, though.

 1. Instant cloning of production data into development environments.
-2. Connect to databases of your choice with 2 local commands.
+2. Quickly connect to databases of your choice with no data syncrhonization and no Docker needed.
 3. Share databases with other devs working on the same branch.

-To start, deploy the File Uploader example app onto Upsun.
+To start, deploy the [File Uploader example app](https://github.com/robertDouglass/on_upsun/tree/main/03_django_redis_celery) onto Upsun.

 ```bash
 git clone git@github.com:robertDouglass/on_upsun.git